GitauHarrison/notes/unit_testing/unit_testing_in_python.md

     return n
 ```

-Before we can go any further, these are the other sections in the unit testing reviews.
+Before we can go any further, these are the other articles in the unit testing reviews.
 You can click on any of the following links to access additional content:

 - [Unit Testing Overview](/unit_testing/unit_testing_overview.md)
 - [Unit Testing In Python](/unit_testing/unit_testing_in_python.md) (this article)